HikariCalyx/Firmware_extractor/README.md

 - python 2

 ### Linux
 Take Debian-based distro (e.g. Ubuntu) for example.
 If you use other flavor (Redhat-based like Fedora or Arch-based like Manjaro), you'll use the package manager of your own distro.
+Windows users can utilize WSL2 instead.

 For Ubuntu 20.04 and other distro that deprecated Python 2, you'll need to install Python 2 individually:
 ```